Our research is editorially independent but we may earn a commission for purchases made through our links.

-Asheville and the surrounding area is renowned for its autumn foliage, some of the most breathtaking in the country, and it also offers one of the longest fall seasons.
-The sunny days of September lead to trees to creating more red pigments resulting in even brighter hues.
-Enjoy it in the city’s parks or hit the trails, like the 1.2-mile Rough Ridge stretch on the Tanawha Trail off the scenic Blue Ridge Parkway which brings breathtaking views of the surrounding landscape blanketed in vibrant color.
+Asheville and the surrounding area are renowned for their autumn foliage, some of the most breathtaking in the country, and it also offers one of the longest fall seasons.
+The sunny days of September lead to trees creating more red pigments resulting in even brighter hues.
+Enjoy it in the city’s parks or hit the trails, like the 1.2-mile Rough Ridge stretch on the Tanawha Trail off the scenic Blue Ridge Parkway, which brings breathtaking views of the surrounding landscape blanketed in vibrant color.
 Scenic overlooks can also be enjoyed high above via rooftop tour or hot air balloon.

 Special Events at Biltmore Estate

 Biltmore Estate is densely forested, boasting some of the region’s oldest and most magnificent trees, while garden plantings include thousands of colorful mums.
 The chrysanthemums will be bursting in rich hues and a number of exciting special events will be hosted too.
-Celebrate with food and wine events at The Winery, and in September and October on Friday and Saturday evenings, come for Live After Five which hosts live music on the Village Bandstand.
+Celebrate with food and wine events at The Winery, and enjoy music at Antler Hill Village Bandstand.
 No matter what you do, you’re guaranteed lots of fabulous fall photo-ops.

 Seasonal Ciders at Urban Orchard Cider